 Businesses that are defined by Minnesota law as lake service providers need to have the owner or manager attend aquatic invasive species training and apply for a lake service provider permit every three years.

-- You need to have an online DNR account.
+- If you don’t have an online DNR account:

 - Sign up for training